 Can the CA53W-1 run calculations that your cell phone can't?
 No, but there aren't a lot of watch features that your smartphone can't accomplish.
 A watch offers style and convenience, and Casio's calculator provides both in spades.
 Its chunky retro design is like hopping in a time machine set for 1992, and it's undoubtedly a conversation piece.
 The buttons, meanwhile, are responsive and ideally sized whether you're looking to just run some quick numbers in your head or figure out the tip for your restaurant bill.

-The calculator is just scratching the surface of features built in here.
-That same great button interface allows you to easily program the calendar - which is pre-programmed to 2079 - or to make use of the precise 1/100 second stopwatch.
+The calculator is just scratching the surface of features built-in here.
+That same great button interface allows you to easily program the calendar - which is pre-programmed to 2079 - or make use of the precise 1/100 second stopwatch.
 Measuring modes include split time, elapsed time, and first and second placement.

-Casio's G-Shock technology is so good that it deserves two spots on this list.
+Casio's G-Shock lineup is so good that it deserves two spots on this list.
 The GG-1000-1A5CR is marketed as part of the "Master of Mudmaster" collection, and that tells you most of what you need to know.
-Its rugged construction employs multiple gaskets to keep it running smoothly even when exposed to high quantities of mud or dirt and protect the buttons from impact.
+Its rugged construction employs multiple gaskets to keep it running smoothly even when exposed to high quantities of mud or dirt and to protect the buttons from just about any impact.

 10. Timex Expedition Grid Shock Watch

-The chronograph function is great for tracking your best times hiking or out on the track, and it also comes with a versatile chronometer and both timers and alarms that provide a vibration function so you can be alerted even when you have headphones in.
+The chronograph function is great for tracking your best times hiking or out on the track, and it also comes with a versatile chronometer as well as timers and alarms that provide a vibration function so you can be alerted even when you have headphones in.
 The indigo backlight provides a respectable amount of visibility in dark conditions.